Search waiting | Matsusada Precision

 Activated Carbon and Odors

-Even only 1 gram of activated carbon can have a surface area of up to 50 m x 50 m.
-Due to such a large surface area, activated carbon has strong deodorizing properties.
+Even only 1 gram of activated carbon can have a surface area as large as a 50 m by 50 m square (2500 m²).
+This immense surface area gives activated carbon its exceptional deodorizing performance.

 Related Technical Articles